 To complete the audit, the team will require access to a randomly selected, representative sample of your student admission files and all of your course attendance rosters for the semester being audited.
-Electronic format of these documents is highly preferred.
-All files and rosters must be provided at the time auditors arrive on campus the day of the audit.
+Electronic formats of the representative sample of your student admissions files is required for audits conducted remotely and preferred when conducted onsite.
+All files and rosters must be provided at the beginning of the audit start date whether the audit is conducted onsite or remotely.